declic29/lusk.bzh-backup/searx/infopage/en/search-syntax.md

   - {{search('!!wfr Wau Holland')}}

 Please note that your search will be performed directly in the external search engine.
-SearXNG cannot protect your privacy with this.
+Lusk cannot protect your privacy with this.

 [DuckDuckGo]: https://duckduckgo.com/bang